Self Guided Hikes

 "The Hotel Schwarzhorn enjoys a quiet and idyllic location in Gruben (VS) at an altitude of 1825 m above sea level in the sunny Turtmanntal valley.
 The Hotel Schwarzhorn is a traditional hotel with 15 rooms and dormitory." - Hotel Schwarzhorn

-A three star hotel located in the idyllic hamlet of Grächen.
-There standard rooms start at 20 meters square and offer a comfortable stay.
-They also have a spa and wellness area located onsite.
+A 3-star hotel located in the idyllic hamlet of Grächen.
+The standard rooms start at 215 square feet (20 square meters) and offer a comfortable stay.
+They also have a spa and wellness area located on site.

-Built in 1990 by the civic center of Randa, the Europa Hut sits at 2,200 meters.
-It sleeps 42 people and has a large dining room and terrace with a panoramic view of the surrounding alps.
+Built in 1990 by the civic center of Randa, the Europa Hut sits at 7,218 feet (2,200 meters).
+It sleeps 42 people and has a large dining room and terrace with a panoramic view of the surrounding Alps.

 Included in the base itinerary: